ayrat555/ayrat555.github.io/_posts/2018-04-29-evm-basics.md

 ```

 The only field in env variable we are interested in is `machine_code`.
 It is represented as a binary.
-Let's decompile it to human readable form:
+Let's decompile it in human readable form:

 ```elixir
 iex> env.machine_code |> EVM.MachineCode.decompile